-- Develop skills and knowledge to resolve conflict as part of the curriculum (part of our Personal Development Learning Curriculum PDL) - Challenge aggressive behaviour in ways that prevent the recurrence of such behaviour. - Understand risks for specific groups, including those that are gender-based, and target interventions. - Safeguard, and specifically organise child protection, when needed. - Make referrals to appropriate external agencies. - Carefully manage individual transitions between educational establishments, especially into Pupil Referral Units (PRUs) or alternative provision. - Work with local partners to prevent anti-social behaviour or crime.
+- Develop skills and knowledge to resolve conflict as part of the curriculum. - Challenge aggressive behaviour in ways that prevent the recurrence of such behaviour. - Understand risks for specific groups, including those that are gender-based, and target interventions. - Safeguard, and specifically organise child protection, when needed. - Make referrals to appropriate external agencies. - Carefully manage individual transitions between educational establishments, especially into Pupil Referral Units (PRUs) or alternative provision. - Work with local partners to prevent anti-social behaviour or crime.